Casey J Palmer

 As a teacher, Casey keeps a warm space for practice and an open and objective eye toward his students.
 While each day of practice is different he derives great focus from the Ashtanga Yoga Vinyasa Krama and knows it to be a powerful tool in accumulating results that support understanding of the subtle experiential stages beyond the gross body.
 Casey seeks to help each of his students become yogis in their own right, working in harmony with their path and practice.
 He sees the yoga play out in every aspect of life and nature and seeks to share that insight with his students.

 In 1999 with the foundation of dedicated yoga practice begun a few years prior, Casey journeyed to Mysore, South India for an eye-opening, 3-month study with then revered, Pattabhi Jois.
 Again in 2002, 2004 and 2005 he would encounter Jois in both India and the US.
-By 2007 Jois’ health was failing and Casey’s relationship with Jois and what is known now as the Jois Institute became non-existent.
+By 2007 Jois’ health was failing and Casey’s relationship with Jois and what is known now as the Jois Institute, became non-existent.
 Casey holds no authorization from the AYRI or The Jois Institute.
-(Please see the pending reflection on the Jois scandal and subsequent cover-up)
+With a sad heart extended toward the Pattabhi Jois’ victims Casey seeks to bring light to the way that will support everyone who has been harmed, mislead and betrayed to experience justice and healing in a way that can be true and complete.
+(Please see the pending reflection on the Jois abuses)

 In 2005 Casey established what would become a 10 relationship with a mentor in the Tibetan Dharma tradition where he learned and practiced a foundational introductory training called ‘ngondro”.
-Via that engagement Casey received access to a different and sometimes contrasting views to the South Indian understanding and has developed his own hybrid to reflect each dynamic system.
+Via that engagement Casey received access to a different and sometimes contrasting views to the South Indian understanding and has developed his own hybrid that considers each dynamic system without a fixation on any end point in the dance between dual and non-dual experience.

-In 2008 Casey hosted Yoga Sutra scholar and chanting teacher Dr MA Jayashree of Mysore the first of 4 times, and continues with regular recitation of the Yoga Sutra of Patanjali with intense study and devotion in the method she offers.
-In honor of Dr Jayashree, Near East Yoga holds weekly chanting sessions dedicated to preserving the Sruti Parampara method of call and response singing and improve the working knowledge of the Yoga Sutra of Patanjali within the community of her students.
+In 2008 Casey began hosting Yoga Sutra scholar and chanting teacher Dr MA Jayashree of Mysore the first of 4 times, and continues with regular recitation of the Yoga Sutra of Patanjali experiencing intensive study and devotion in the method she offers.
+In honor of Dr Jayashree, Near East Yoga holds weekly chanting sessions dedicated to preserving the Sruti Parampara method of call and response singing and improve the working knowledge of the Yoga Sutra of Patanjali within the community of attending yoga students.

 Casey brings a sense of humor and intellect to his daily practice and teaching along with a strong devotion to classical yoga methodology.
 He credits his parents with instilling in him a strong work ethic and growing up in the western USA for instilling in him a sense of inquiry and self motivation.
 A world traveller, Casey’s warmth and openness attract the same in his fellow travelers and the locals he encounters.
 Yoga teaching has brought him to many exotic places, from Fargo, North Dakota to Tangalle, Sri Lanka, homeward to “The Great Land” that is Alaska, deep within Mother India and into his soul through music, food and art.